Subject and Object: Beginner’s Guide with Examples

 A. Object is defined as anything that is physically seen or tangible and is relatively stable in its form.
 It can also be defined as a thing, person, or matter to which thought or action is directed.

-For example: Everyone listen to radio.
+For example, Everyone listens to the radio.

 Q. What is an example of a subject and object pronoun?